 has helped me

-From my background knowledge as a health educator and fitness professional I knew that, with a high level of self determination and consistency, Pilates could help me with my postural problems.
-I was extremely fortunate to find Karen Pearce, who was a professional ballet dancer before training in Pilates with Alan Herdman.
-After experiencing marked success in working with Karen for just a year, I realized that further correction of my postural problems would be very possible, but would take me time, after all I had spent decades holding my body in poor muscular alignment.
+So, from my background knowledge as a health educator and fitness professional I knew that Pilates was designed for rehabilitation which was exactly what I needed.
+Having been involved in sport and fitness all of my life, I also knew that with a high level of self determination and consistency, Pilates would help me to improve these areas of my own body.
+I was extremely fortunate to find Karen Pearce, who was a professional ballet dancer before she trained in Pilates with Alan Herdman.
+After experiencing marked success in working with Karen for just a year, I realized that further correction would be very possible, and needed.

-In fact, it was through my initial Pilates with Karen, that I began to recognize that I suffered from a very distinct all round inflexibility, which, in turn, stemmed from poor thoracic and pelvic alignment.
+Through my initial Pilates with Karen, I also began to recognize that my structural problems (severe head forward posture, rounded-forward shoulders, and sway back), stemmed from poor thoracic and pelvic alignment.
 The reason?
 Well, this had been locked into place over the years, emanating from a psychologically and sexually abusive childhood.
-These were postural issues that I once believed to be unchangeable.
-This poor body alignment, unrecognized by me in my younger days, obviously hindered much of my development and prowess in my sports participation (except swimming).
-My poor shoulder posture together with holding in unexpressed emotions from my childhood were also reflected in my abdominal shape.
-This emotional tension had created very tightened psoas muscles, which in turn caused my tummy/lower abdomen to bulge outwards.
+These body alignment issues that I had just accepted as part of me were actually issues that I could change.
+I also began to reflect back over my life, and came to realize that these alignment issues had obviously hindered much of my development and prowess in my sports participation (except swimming and life saving).
+My poor thoracic and pelvic alignment showed the long term effects on my body of holding in unexpressed emotions from my childhood.
+Holding in this emotional tension had created for me very tightened psoas muscles, which in turn caused my tummy/lower abdomen to bulge outwards.

 Through doing the Pilates exercises which I had learned from Karen, I was able to start to release my psoas tightness as I continued to work on pelvic stability.
 I also began concentrating on my thoracic stability.
 I did this through stretching my pectoralis muscles (chest muscles) combined with exercises focusing on strengthening my rhomboids and lower trapezius (upper back) to help me retract my scapulae (shoulder blades).
 Through Pilates I have been able to almost completely release these muscles.
-However, I am not totally free of the physical effects of my poor postural alignment and realize that there is still work to do.
-Yes, I’m not perfect yet, but I’m well on my journey to correcting the severe postural problems that I was convinced were here to stay.
+However, I am not totally free of the physical effects of my poor alignment and I also realize that there is still more work to do.
+Yes, I’m not perfect yet, but I’m well on my journey.
 So, it is not surprising then that when I decided to train in Pilates, I returned to Karen to enroll in her teacher training course accredited by Alan Herdman Pilates London.

 For me to fully engage with the Pilates exercises, I had to concentrate on focussing on body awareness, which then needed to be continued on into my daily life.
 Once I started to do this and made my own body alignment corrections, I really felt the difference in my body and was amazed at how much better I felt, not only physically but in my mind and spirit as well.
 This is what I would like to share with you.